-We will not receive any proceeds from the sale of common stock by the selling stockholders participating in this offering; however, we will receive an aggregate of approximately \$364,582, assuming a U.S./Canada exchange rate of US\$0.78 for CND\$1.00 upon the exercise of all of such outstanding common stock purchase warrants.
 The selling stockholders will receive all of the net proceeds from the sale of their respective shares of common stock in this offering.
-See "Use of Proceeds" on page 24 of this prospectus.
+See "Use of Proceeds" on page 27 of this prospectus.
+We will not receive any proceeds from the sale of common stock by the selling stockholders participating in this offering; however, we will receive an aggregate of approximately \$364,582, assuming a U.S./Canada exchange rate of US\$0.78 for CAD\$1.00 upon the exercise of all of such outstanding common stock purchase warrants.